-[0392] The goal of rational drug design is to produce structural analogs of biologically active polypeptide of interest (i.e., a PRO polypeptide) or of small molecules with which they interact, e.g., agonists, antagonists, or inhibitors.
-Any of these examples can be used to fashion drugs which are more active or stable forms of the PRO polypeptide or which are more active or stable forms of the PRO polypeptide or which are more active or stable forms of the PRO polypeptide or which

-- 40 enhance or interfere with the function of the PRO polypeptide in vivo (c.f., Hodgson, Bio/Technology, 9: 19-21 (1991)).
-[0393] In one approach, the three-dimensional structure of the PRO polypeptide, or of an PRO polypeptide-inhibitor complex, is determined by x-ray crystallography, by computer modeling or, most typically, by a combination of the two approaches.
+[0067] The goal of rational drug design is to produce structural analogs of biologically active polypeptide of interest (i.e., a PRO polypeptide) or of small molecules with which they interact, e.g., agonists, antagonists, or inhibitors.
+Any of these examples can be used to fashion drugs which are more active or stable forms of the PRO polypeptide or which enhance or interfere with the function of the PRO polypeptide in vivo (c.f., Hodgson, Bio/Technology, 9: 19-21 (1991)).
+In one approach, the three-dimensional structure of the PRO polypeptide, or of an PRO polypeptide-inhibitor complex, is determined by x-ray crystallography, by computer modeling or, most typically, by a combination of the two approaches.
 Both the shape and charges of the PRO polypeptide must be ascertained to elucidate the structure and to determine active site(s) of the molecule.
-Less often, useful information regarding the structure of the PRO polypeptide - may be gained by modeling based on the structure of homologous proteins.
+Less often, useful information regarding the structure of the PRO polypeptide may be gained by modeling based on the structure of homologous proteins.
 In both cases, relevant structural information is used to design analogous PRO polypeptide-like molecules or to identify efficient inhibitors.
-Useful examples of rational drug design may include molecules which have improved activity or stability as shown by Braxton and Wells, Biochemistry, 31:7796-7801 (1992) or which act as inhibitors, agonists, or antagonists of native peptides as shown by Athauda et al., J. Biochem., 113:742-746 (1993). - [0394] It is also possible to isolate a target-specific antibody, selected by functional assay, as described above, and then to solve its crystal structure.
+Useful examples of rational drug design may include molecules which have improved activity or stability as shown by Braxton and Wells, Biochemistry, 31:7796-7801 (1992) or which act as inhibitors, agonists, or antagonists of native peptides as shown by Athauda et al., J. Biochem., 113:742-746 (1993).

+It is also possible to isolate a target-specific antibody, selected by functional assay, as described above, and then to solve its crystal structure.
 This approach, in principle, yields a pharmacore upon which subsequent drug design can be based.
-It is possible to bypass protein crystallography altogether by generating anti-idiotypic antibodies (antiids) to a functional, pharmacologically active antibody.
-As a mirror image of a mirror image, the binding site of the antiids would be expected to be an analog of the original receptor.
-The anti-id could then be used to identify and isolate - 55 peptides from banks of chemically or biologically produced peptides.
+It is possible to bypass protein crystallography altogether by generating anti-idiotypic antibodies (anti-ids) to a functional, pharmacologically active antibody.
+As a mirror image of a mirror image, the binding site of the anti-ids would be expected to be an analog of the original receptor.
+The anti-id could then be used to identify and isolate peptides from banks of chemically or biologically produced peptides.
 The isolated peptides would then act as the pharmacore.

-[0395] By virtue of the present invention, sufficient amounts of the PRO polypeptide may be made available to perform such analytical studies as X-ray crystallography.
+By virtue of the present invention, sufficient amounts of the PRO polypeptide may be made available to perform such analytical studies as X-ray crystallography.
 In addition, knowledge of the PRO polypeptide amino acid sequence provided herein will provide guidance to those employing computer modeling techniques in place of or in addition to x-ray crystallography.